 Day 3 – Multiple inclusion in your classroom (2)

-- Student and participant support for multiple inclusion;
+- Student and participant support;

 - Teaching with multiple inclusion in mind.